informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 <!-- TOC --><a name="reset-load-game"></a>
 ## Adapting the `reset` method of the `Game` class

-Resetting a game that has been loaded from file using the no-argument reset should place the it in the state it was in immediately after the last loading took place.
+Using the no-argument reset in a game that has previously been loaded from file should have the effect of placing it in the state it was in immediately after the last use of the `load` command.
 This can be accomplished by having the `load` method of the `Game` class  store the `FileGameConfiguration` object created during loading in an attribute of the `Game` class, e.g.:
 ```java
 private GameConfiguration fileloader;
 ```
 If you carry out the optional task of storing the initial configurations in the serialized format instead of using `initLevelX` methods (see the next section), the `fileLoader`attribute will receive a value when the constructor of the game is initialised.
 Otherwise, the value of the `fileLoader` attribute being `null` serves to indicate that the reset should return the game to the initial state.

-Be sure to check that the new implementation of the `reset` command works corectly, since you may have encapsulation problems in the `FileGameConfiguration` class which prevent it from doing so.
+Be sure to check that the new implementation of the `reset` command works correctly, since you may have encapsulation problems in the `FileGameConfiguration` class which prevent it from doing so.